Wild Type and Mutated BRCA – Differentiation of Breast Cancer using New miRNA Biomarker Panel

 Using BioGenex ISH miRNA probes, the expression pattern of distinct miRNAs were successfully differentiated in wild type and BRCA mutated breast carcinomas.
 The miRNA expression profile was evaluated in formalin-fixed paraffin-embedded (FFPE) invasive ductal carcinoma cases containing BRCA mutated and wild type breast carcinomas (1).
 Differential expression of miRNA was documented using the BioGenex Xmatrx® automated system and miRNA ISH BRCA breast panel probes.
 The in situ experimental conditions for hybridization were optimized for both manual and automated systems.
 As compared with wild type breast cancer, expression of miR-17 and miR-21 was downregulated in BRCA mutated breast cancer, suggesting that the miRNA expression pattern may serve as a potential biomarker in predicting BRCA mutation status in invasive breast cancer. miR-17 has been linked to tumorigenesis in a broad range of cancers, including gastric cancer (2), and colon cancer (3).
 In a recent study, miR-17 has been shown to play a significant role in breast cancer progression (4).
 Several studies have also reported miR-21 as a potential novel diagnostic biomarker for breast cancer (5, 6).
 A study by Wang et al suggests that circulating miR-21 could serve as a potential serum-based biomarker for breast cancer detection in the Chinese population, with 80.0% sensitivity and 87.7% specificity (6).
 Thus, understanding the relationship of the miRNA expression level to the BRCA mutation status can help develop effective targeted interventions and specialized treatment options.

-Please click on below links to download Biomarker miRNA Panel and Application Note for Differentiation of Wild Type and Breast Cancer Susceptibility Gene (BRCA) Mutated Breast Cancer.
+Please click on above links to download Biomarker Panel and Application Note for Differentiation of Wild Type and Breast Cancer Susceptibility Gene (BRCA) Mutated Breast Cancer.

 BioGenex also has an extensive catalog of over 240 unique miRNA probes